 Here’s the reality, especially as it pertains to the people we coach at Uphill Athlete: You do not need a monster motor to summit a Himalayan peak or run an ultra.
 No one races 50 miles or climbs a mountain while operating at their maximum capacity; you can only hold that effort for a few minutes.
 Besides, there’s so little oxygen at high altitudes that it’s physically impossible to operate anywhere near your top-end intensity.
 These pursuits demand endurance, which is the ability to sustain a sub-maximal workload for a long time—over multiple hours or even days.
 You’re not going to be running five-minute miles at 8,000 meters.

 Max VO2 is just one of several things that goes into accounting for endurance: it might set your upper limit, but it doesn’t have much to do with how you perform at a sub-maximal level.
-So instead of getting all bent out of shape over your low max VO2, focus instead on optimizing your aerobic base.
-When it comes to long-duration events, that is the capacity what will make or break you.
+So instead of fretting that you do not have a world class max VO2, focus instead on optimizing your aerobic base, and improving your economy.
+When it comes to long-duration events, these are the things you can most influence that will improve your performance.